 "It is a big deal and a good sign that we are going in the right direction."
-Michael, who is also a CAMRA member, added: "We have a good

 Michael, who is also a CAMRA member, added: "We have a good relationship with our local CAMRA members, hosting meetings here every three months."